 As many colleges create distance from their religious foundations, the visibility of secularism among college students is ever-increasing.
 In compiling this list of 20 best colleges for secularists, we researched small, progressive-minded colleges with a net price relatively lower than other schools of this size and minimal religious ties.
-We awarded points based on the existence of secular student organizations, a low percentage of students who identify as religious, multiple financial aid and scholarship opportunities, diversity in faculty and student body, and any additional features that enhance the secularist student experience.
-The 20 colleges profiled here scored the highest among schools with maximum enrollment of 7,000 students and a net price (per College Navigator) of $32,000 USD or less.
+We awarded points based on:

-The schools profiled below are ranked in order of points earned; in the event of a tie in points, the schools with the lower net price are ranked higher.
+The schools profiled below are ranked in order of points earned.
+In the event of a tie in points, the schools with the lower net price are ranked higher.
 The following serves as a guide for secularist students seeking the best deal for an education free of religious constructs.

 #20 – St. Olaf College